 Ancillary-Crime Penalties Should Remain

-Even without a penalty for use per se, there should be a penalty for use if it is within embarking on a dangerous activity where the substance substantially degrades the user’s ability to stay safe and keep others safe relative to that ability during nonuse.
-Use while impaired with serious consequences should be punished more severely than causing the same consequences but accidentally without impairment by substance use, in order to deter others from using and then conducting a dangerous activity while impaired.
-If a defense is that impairment is such that the impaired user could not protect safety that the user otherwise could have, and therefore the user cannot be punished, the answer is to require discontinuance of use, treatment, and round-the-clock supervision sufficient to prevent reuse, the discontinuance and treatment alone not being enough where self-responsibility falls too far short.
+Even without a penalty for use per se, there should be a penalty for use if it is within embarking on a dangerous activity where the substance substantially degrades the user’s ability to refrain from heavily endangering others relative to that ability during nonuse.
+Use while impaired with serious consequences should be punished more severely than causing the same consequences but accidentally without impairment by substance use, in order to deter others from using and then endangering others while impaired.
+If a defense is that impairment is such that the impaired user could not protect safety that the user otherwise could have, and therefore the user cannot be punished, the answer is to require nonuse, treatment, and supervision sufficient to prevent reuse, perhaps round-the-clock, the nonuse and treatment alone not being enough where self-responsibility falls too far short.

 That drugs apparently being used mainly by people of color were sometimes the main drugs that were felonized has been credibly written up in the past.
 That’s a misuse of law and that’s, on net balance, harmful to individuals and society, with the additional problem of promoting racism, even if it was based on pre-existing racism.